-95. Children's participation is a cross-cutting approach throughout the whole strategy.
-Mainstreaming child participation as a working method and as an attitude into Council of Europe's standard-setting, monitoring and co-operation activities has been a priority.
-This is exemplified by consulting children in the drafting of the forthcoming Council of Europe Strategy on the rights of the child as well as in the development child friendly materials on Council of Europe standards.
+An approach allowing children's participation throughout the whole Strategy was favoured.
+Mainstreaming child participation as a working method and as an attitude into Council of Europe standard-setting, monitoring and co-operation activities has been a priority.
+This is exemplified by consulting children in the drafting of the forthcoming Council of Europe Strategy on the rights of the child, and in the drafting of child-friendly material on Council of Europe standards.
 Children and young people were involved as experts by experience and as actors of change in several meetings and conferences.
-Finally, the Council of Europe supports a children and a young people's initiative to prevent sexual violence against children, the "Our Voices" Project.
+Finally, the Council of Europe supports the "Our Voices" Project, an initiative undertaken by children and young people to prevent sexual violence against children.

-96. The Recommendation on the participation of children and young people under the age of 18 guides member States in the implementation of Article 12 of the UN Convention on the Rights of the Child.
-As a next step, the Council of Europe Child Participation Assessment Tool has been developed to provide specific and measurable indicators to measure progress in implementing the Recommendation.
+The recommendation on the participation of children and young people under the age of 18 guides member states in the implementation of Article 12 of the UN Convention on the Rights of the Child.
+As a next step, the Council of Europe Child Participation Assessment Tool has been devised to provide specific and measurable indicators to measure progress in implementing the recommendation.
 Throughout 2014 and 2015, the tool has been tested in Estonia, Ireland and Romania.
-The outcomes from the testing phase will result in a finalised tool with accompanying materials enabling states to use the Child Participation Assessment Tool recurrently to measure progress over time.
-The next phase of implementation will focus on a regional approach to support member States in measuring progress on child participation through the use of the tool.
+The outcomes from the testing phase will